metayeti/YABS.js/HOWTO.md

 ```

-- `script4.js` is compiled into `script4.min.js` and prepended by a multi-line shared header that is described globally inside `build.json` and can be reused across many sourcefiles.
+- `script4.js` is compiled into `script4.min.js` and prepended by a multi-line shared header that is described globally inside `build.json` and can be reused across many source files.
 This header also uses variables:
 ```JS
 /* This is a global header that can be reused many times.
  * Variables used here will depend on the individual